hwdsl2/setup-ipsec-vpn/README.md

 *Read this in other languages: [English](README.md), [简体中文](README-zh.md).*

-With these scripts, you can set up your own IPsec/L2TP VPN server in just a few minutes on Ubuntu, Debian and CentOS.
-All you need to do is provide your own VPN credentials (or auto-generate them).
+These scripts will let you set up your own IPsec/L2TP VPN server in no more than a minute on Ubuntu, Debian and CentOS.
+All you need to do is provide your own VPN credentials, or auto-generate them.
 The scripts will handle the rest.

 We will use <a href="https://libreswan.org/" target="_blank">Libreswan</a> as the IPsec server, and <a href="https://github.com/xelerance/xl2tpd" target="_blank">xl2tpd</a> as the L2TP provider.